wherobots/havasu/spec.md

 Havasu spec only defines data type mappings for Parquet.
 It does not define data type mappings for other formats such as Avro or ORC.
 We assume that the data files in Havasu tables are always stored in Parquet format.

+## Version

+This is version 0.1.0 of the Havasu specification.
+The version of Havasu specification is stored in the table metadata of Havasu tables.
+Please refer to [Table Metadata](#table-metadata) for more details.

 ## Overview

 Havasu extends Iceberg spec in the following ways: